Type III secretion system: T3SS proteins

 Most T3SS genes are laid out in operons.
 These operons are located on the bacterial chromosome in some species and on a dedicated plasmid in other species.
 Salmonella, for instance, has a chromosomal region in which most T3SS genes are gathered, the so-called Salmonella pathogenicity island (SPI).
 Shigella, on the other hand, has a large virulence plasmid on which all T3SS genes reside.
-It is important to note that many pathogenicity islands and plasmids contain elements that allow for frequent horizontal gene transfer of the island/plasmid to a new species.
+Many pathogenicity islands and plasmids contain elements that allow for frequent horizontal gene transfer of the island/plasmid to a new species.

 Effector proteins that are to be secreted through the needle need to be recognized by the system, since they float in the cytoplasm together with thousands of other proteins.
 Recognition is done through a secretion signal—a short sequence of amino acids located at the beginning (the N-terminus) of the protein (usually within the first 20 amino acids), that the needle complex is able to recognize.
 Unlike other secretion systems, the secretion signal of T3SS proteins is never cleaved off the protein.